The Last Command

 ⏱️ Runtime & Duration

-The total runtime of The Last Command is 88 minutes (1h 28m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Last Command (1928) is 88 minutes (1h 28m).
+Directed by Josef von Sternberg, the film runs for 88 minutes in its complete theatrical version.

 Verdict Summary